 How to Know Your Audience

 There is no such thing as too much time spent learning about your audience.
-Every moment you spend learning about your audience will increase the odds that your talk will be a success.“It’s not about you.
-The audience is always is always asking, “Does this apply to me?”
+Every moment you spend learning about your audience will increase the odds that your talk will be a success.
 Many years ago I heard a piece of advice that has stuck with me: “It’s not about you.
-The audience is always is always asking “Does this apply to me?”
+The audience is always asking, “Does this apply to me?”

 It’s not enough to be a great speaker with a great idea.
 If you don’t spend time in your audience’s shoes, you may find yourself in a bad place, presenting basic information to an advanced audience, or advanced information to a less experienced audience.

-At Interact we call that place “the Valley of Irrelevance,” where listeners decide you don’t have anything of interest to them.
-They disengage, change channels and pulled out their devices.
+At Interact we call that place “the Valley of Irrelevance,” where listeners decide you don’t have anything of interest to say to them.
+They disengage, change channels, and pull out their devices.
 Once in the valley, it’s almost impossible for a speaker to dig out.

 7 Questions to Ask About Your Audience